-During my PhD, I have gained experience as a teaching assistant for several courses related to causal inference and other areas of statistics.
-I also instructed CMU’s Sophomore-level Introduction to Statistical Inference course.
+During my PhD, I also gained invaluable teaching experience.
+Twice, I instructed CMU’s Sophomore-level Introduction to Statistical Inference course.
+Additionally, I had the opportunity to serve as a teaching assistant for several courses related to causal inference and other areas of statistics.

 Connect